Welcome to Ozcranes

 Ozcranes is for everyone interested in Brolga and Sarus Crane research and conservation

-The Australian Crane Network is an informal grouping of scientists, writers, community groups, landowners and bird observers, sharing information about the Brolga Grus rubicunda in Australia and New Guinea, and the Sarus Crane Grus antigone in Australia.
+The Australian Crane Network is an informal grouping of scientists, writers, community groups, landowners and bird observers, sharing information about the Brolga Antigone rubicunda in Australia and New Guinea, and the Sarus Crane Antigone antigone in Australia.
 The Network is linked to crane research and conservation worldwide.
 We hope Ozcranes will be especially useful for people managing crane habitat, from swamps and dams to crops and pasture.